-Loans from a related party (continued)
+Loans from a related party

-In October 2019, the Company borrowed a three-month interest-free loan of \$2,537 from Wanchun Biotech.
-The loan was fully repaid in December 2019.
+In October and December 2019, the Company borrowed 60-day interest-free loans totaling of \$29

-In October and December 2019, the Company borrowed 60-day interest-free loans totaling of \$29 (RMB200) form Wanchun Biotech, and the maturity of the above loans was extended at their expiration.
+(RMB200) from the noncontrolling shareholder of the Company, Dalian Wanchun Biotechnology Co., Ltd. ("Wanchun Biotech"), and the maturity of the above loans was extended at their expiration.
 The loans were fully repaid in September 2020.